MohanNalgire/InterviewQuestions/Angular_MCQ.md

 ### Component

-**1Components @Component directive has inherited properties from @Directive is this correct statement.**
+**1 Components @Component directive has inherited properties from @Directive is this correct statement.**
 a yes
 b no
 **Answer: a yes**

-**2Which property of @Component is used to define current component dependancies.**
+**2 Which property of @Component is used to define current component dependancies.**
 a select
 b providers
 c template